Pork Osso Buco Recipe

 - Bouquet Garni peel of 1 lemon, ¼ cup parsley sprigs, 2 sprigs fresh thyme, 1 bay leaf

-Preheat your oven to 325º F. While the oven is heating up, prep your ingredients and then season the shanks with a little salt and pepper.
+Preheat your oven to 325º F. While the oven is heating, prep your ingredients and then season the shanks with a bit of salt and pepper.

 Once seasoned, heat the oil and brown the shanks in a large, ovenproof casserole pan or roasting pan.
-You can always brown them in a smaller fry pan, two at a time, and then transfer them to a bigger pan.I use my Le Creuset oval French oven for all my braising and it works great.
-I can brown the meat and vegetables and then just throw the pan into the oven.
-It is cast iron under that gorgeous enamel coating producing nice even heat when cooking.
+Of course, you can always brown them in a smaller fry pan, two at a time, and then transfer them to a bigger pan.I use my Le Creuset oval French oven for all my braising, which works great.
+I can brown the meat and vegetables and throw the pan into the oven.
+Cast iron under that gorgeous enamel coating produces excellent, even heat when cooking.